legendary-acp/soil-mechanics-and-foundation-engineering-iiith/SRIP 2/Documentation/Procedure Documentation.md

 ![](img/1.png)

-2. To run the experiment of consolidation, click on **Start** button on top right corner.
+2. To run the experiment of direct shear, click on **Start** button on top right corner.

 ![](./img/2.png)

-3. Animation will start, demonstrating the various cases of experiment.
+3. Animation will start, demonstrating the shear strength of soil.

-**Case 1** : Load of 1 ton is dropped on soil, compressing soil.

-**Case 2** : Load of 5 ton is dropped on soil, compressing soil.

-**Case 3** : Load of 10 ton is dropped on soil, compressing soil.

-**Case 4** : Load of 10 ton is lifted of the soil, expanding soil.

 ![](./img/3.png)